MAYANK2264/jarvis-ai-assistant/README.md

 Then just speak a command like:

-“Open Notepad”
+"Open Notepad"
-“Create folder test”
+"Create folder test"
-“Delete folder test”
+"Delete folder test"
-“What is the battery status”
+"What is the battery status"
-“Who is the first person to walk on the moon”
+"Who is the first person to walk on the moon"
-“Tell me a joke”
+"Tell me a joke"
-“Search Python tutorials”
+"Search Python tutorials"
-“Shutdown the system”
+"Shutdown the system"
-“Stop” (to exit)
+"Stop" (to exit)

 ## 🧠 Switching Between Online and Offline AI